MorpheusAIs/Morpheus/WhitePaper.md

 ## Near-term: At Time Of Launch
 Capital - ETH locked in a smart contract that generates yield (ETH in a Thorchain saver vault for example).

-The value of the ETH yield is converted weekly into MOR and sent to all compute providers + coders + data contributors above a threshold of 10 times the gas fee required for the transaction on OP Mainnet (Ethereum 2nd layer).
+The value of the ETH yield is converted weekly into MOR and sent to all compute providers + coders + data contributors above a threshold of 10 times the gas fee required for the transaction on Polygon (Ethereum 2nd layer).

 - Capital, The value of their ETH yield will be calculated against all ETH contributed and MOR yield rewarded to them pro-rata.
 - Compute, The value of the ETH yield is converted into MOR and sent to compute providers.